KonstaT/KonstaT.github.io/_devices/rpi5/TWRP.md

 ---
 layout: rom
-title: TWRP 3.7.0_11-1
+title: TWRP 3.7.0_11-2
 subtitle: for Raspberry Pi 5
-date: 2023-11-23
+date: 2025-04-17
 tags: [rpi5, TWRP]
 social-share: true
 comments: true
 ---

-This is my build of [Team Win Recovery Project](https://twrp.me) (TWRP) for Raspberry Pi 5.
+This is my build of [Team Win Recovery Project](https://twrp.me) (TWRP) for Raspberry Pi 5, Pi 500, and Compute Module 5.
 It's included in my [Android](/devices/rpi5) images.
 Please read the FAQ on how to boot to recovery.

 **Sources:**